RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

 ### Step 3: Create a Database and Verify the Installation

-1. Create a Redis Enterprise database [with the RedisGears module]({{< relref "/modules/add-module-to-database.md" >}}).
+1. Create a Redis Enterprise database [with the RedisGears module enabled]({{< relref "/modules/add-module-to-database.md" >}}).
-1. To see that the database was created successfully and shards are running, run: `rladmin status`
+1. From the CLI of a node in the cluster, check that the database was created successfully and shards are running with: `rladmin status`
-1. To see that RedisGears is running correctly, run: `redis-cli RG.PYEXECUTE "GearsBuilder().run()"`
+1. From the CLI of a node or of a client that is connected to the database, check that RedisGears is running correctly with: `redis-cli RG.PYEXECUTE "GearsBuilder().run()"`

+    To connect to the database from a client, run: `redis-cli -h <FQDN_of_node> -p <host> [-a <password>]`

 ## Install the Write-Behind Recipe